GeorgiyKiselev/Customer-Retention-Analytics/README.md

 ## 1. Project Overview

 This project builds an end-to-end customer retention analytics workflow from a transactional e-commerce data warehouse.
-The source data is not a pre-labeled churn dataset; it is a star-schema / warehouse-style dataset where customer disengagement must be constructed from purchase behavior.
+The source data is a star-schema / warehouse-style dataset where customer disengagement must be constructed from purchase behavior.

 Project objective: